cy6erskunk/q-n-a/docs/Technical_rules.md

 i) If the scores for the two teams are equal, the Referee sanctions the team with the lower initial seeding in the competition, which is based on the FIE ranking, with a P-Black card.
 The team with the higher initial seeding in the competition, which is based on the FIE ranking, wins the match.

 ii) If the scores for the two teams are not equal, the Referee sanctions the team with the lower score with a P-Black card.
 The team with the higher score wins the match.
-FIE

-41

-November 2023

 3 In both individual and team competitions